Willie "Big Eyes" Smith: Biography

-In 1961, Smith became a regular member of Muddy Waters' band, which then consisted of George "Mojo" Buford, Luther Tucker, Pat Hare and Otis Spann.
-By the mid '60s, he'd left the band for more steady work as a cab driver.
-In the late '60s he rejoined Muddy's band and remained a permanent member until 1980.
-All of Muddy's Grammy Award winning albums (Hard Again, I'm Ready, They Call Me Muddy Waters, Muddy "Mississippi" Waters Live, The London Muddy Waters Session, and The Muddy Waters Woodstock Album) were released between 1971 and 1979 during Smith's tenure with the band.
-Though he did not play on all of these albums, Smith is estimated to have participated in twelve sessions yielding 84 tracks.
+In 1961, Smith became a regular member of Muddy Waters' band.
+He remained a permanent member until 1980 apart from a break during the 1960s.
+All of Muddy's Grammy Award winning albums (Hard Again, I'm Ready, They Call Me Muddy Waters, Muddy "Mississippi" Waters Live, The London Muddy Waters Session, and The Muddy Waters Woodstock Album were released between 1971 and 1979 during Smith's tenure with the band.)